wanted5games/unity-game-interface-package/README.md

 💡 Tip: Always use the provided WebGL Template when building your game to ensure correct integration with the Game Interface runtime.

+### Custom Splash Screen

+The Game Interface splash screen is a custom HTML/CSS page that displays when the game first loads.
+You can edit it to match your game’s branding, but avoid removing required JavaScript hooks.
+You can edit it in the file `index.html`.

-### Post Build Checker
+### Post Build Validator

 After creating a WebGL build, the package runs post-build scripts to ensure your build complies with Game Interface standards.
 These checks help prevent runtime errors and ensure smooth integration with the Game Interface API.

 The checker verifies:

-- [ ] No single file is larger than 10 MB.
+- [x] No single file is larger than 10 MB.
-- [ ] The total bundle size does not exceed 100 MB.
+- [x] The total bundle size does not exceed 100 MB.
-- [ ] File and folder names do not contain symbols or spaces.
+- [x] File and folder names do not contain symbols or spaces.
-- [ ] A compression format is selected.
+- [x] A compression format is selected.
-- [ ] Compression fallback is enabled.
+- [x] Compression fallback is enabled.